-Haumea is roughly the same size as Pluto.
+Haumea is an oval-shaped dwarf planet that is roughly the same size as Pluto.
 It is one of the fastest rotating large objects in our solar system.
 The fast spin distorts Haumea's shape, making this dwarf planet look like a football.
 Everything we know about Haumea is from observations with ground-based telescopes from around the world.

 Two teams claim credit for discovering Haumea citing evidence from observations made in 2003 and 2004.
 The International Astronomical Union’s Gazetteer of Planetary Nomenclature lists the discovery location as Sierra Nevada Observatory in Spain on Mar.
 7, 2003, but no official discoverer is listed.

 Haumea is named after the Hawaiian goddess of fertility.